Retroversion of the hip joint - often undetected reason for hip complaints

 MRI to assess accompanying damage

-- Labrum lesions: Due to the incorrect positioning of the acetabulum, the labrum can become pinched or damaged.
+- Labrum lesions: Due to the faulty acetabular position, the Labrum can become trapped or damaged.

-- Cartilage damage: Excessive stress on certain joint areas can lead to premature osteoarthritis (coxarthrosis) .
+- Cartilage damage: Excessive loading of certain joint areas can lead to early Arthrosis (Coxarthrosis) lead.

-- Joint effusion: Fluid accumulation in the joint may indicate an inflammatory reaction.
+- Joint effusion: Fluid accumulations in the joint can indicate an inflammatory reaction.

 Treatment options for acetabular retroversion

-Depending on the severity of the symptoms and existing accompanying damage, there are conservative and surgical treatment approaches.
+Depending on the severity of symptoms and existing accompanying injuries there are conservative and operative treatment approaches.

 1. Conservative therapy – When can it help?

-In early stages, a physiotherapeutic treatment and targeted adjustment of the load can help reduce complaints.
+In early stages, a physiotherapeutic treatment and targeted adjustment of load can help reduce symptoms.

 Important measures: